RadheyaM/Btlshps/README.md

  - Code: [Python 3.8.11](https://www.python.org/)
  - [Git](https://git-scm.com/) - for version control.
  - [Github](https://github.com/) - repository to store the project files and host/share the project.
- - [Heroku](https://www.heroku.com/platform) - to deploy the simulated python terminal environment in which the file executes.
+ - [Heroku](https://www.heroku.com/platform) - to deploy the simulated python terminal environment in a browser.

 ## Testing

+### Python Validator

 Python PEP8 Validator - All right.

 ![Validator Result](readme-images/validator-result.png)

+### Stress Testing and Bugs
+The game has been run in terminal and on Heroku many times to test different outcomes and detect bugs.
+No serious game-breaking bugs have been found during this testing that were not fixed during development and recorded in the git commits.

 ## Deployment
 ### Heroku